KunalxKushwaha/3D-Card-Hover-Effect/README.md

 - 🎴 Realistic 3D card flipping/tilting on mouse movement.
 - 🎨 Smooth transitions and animations using pure CSS.
 - ⚙️ JavaScript-controlled hover interaction for enhanced responsiveness
-- 🧰 Clean and minimal HTML structure
+- 🧰 Clean and minimal HTML structure.
 - 💡 Easy to understand and extend for beginners

 ---